-Would you choose God over millions of dollars and instant fame?
+Would you choose God over instant fame and fortune?
 That’s what Burk Parsons1 did.

 Burk Parsons’ parents divorced in his early teens.
 This major life event caused him to think long and hard about who God was and who God made him to be.
 Influenced by his parents’ divorce, Burk came to know Christ and feel the tug of Gospel ministry.
 Buck said of his parents’ divorce, “God used my parents’ divorce to drive me to depend on Him alone.”